Bartlesville Radio » News » Dashing Through the Ville to Benefit Youth and Family Services

 Tom Davis

-"Dashing Through the Ville" is socially-distanced Scavenger Hunt from Nov.
+"Dashing Through the Ville" is a socially-distanced Scavenger Hunt from Nov.
 28-Dec.
 31 created by Leadership Bartlesville class 29 to support Youth and Family Services of Washington County.
 This event is free (donations welcome) and family-friendly.

-Katie Wilson, Executive Director of Your and Family Services appeared on COMMUNITY CONNECTION Monday to thank Leadership Bartlesville Class 29 and to talk about her agency.
+Katie Wilson, Executive Director of Youth and Family Services appeared on COMMUNITY CONNECTION Monday to thank Leadership Bartlesville Class 29 and to talk about her agency.

 Log on to https://www.facebook.com/dashingthroughtheville/ for more details